The boy who ate too much paracetamol and other fun facilitator stories:

 If those kids had died, any of them, it wouldn’t have mattered how much I had been pressured or how my concerns had been diminished, I would never have forgiven myself.

 The battle against going out began pre-program and continued throughout.
-We had repeated conversations about the likelihood for rains and wind, the same kinds that had been battering Northern Thailand, to visit us on the South Coast.
+We had many repeated conversations about the likelihood for rains and wind, the same that had been battering Northern Thailand and were heading down to visit us on the South Coast.
 A query had been made, by my most beautiful & intelligent wife, about contingency plans in that event.
 Omo, our program manager, laughed and said, “Well, maybe everything will be okay, hehe.”
 That was a huge red flag.
-I shrugged it off, since I’d been told multiple times that I had no choice in the final decision, that my position was only in an advisory capacity.
+I shrugged it off, since that was still pre-program, and I’d been told multiple times that I had no choice in the final decision, that my position was only in an advisory capacity.
 I was told that I would be required to discuss risks and share opinions, but Omo would have the final call.
-I had been passive in that interaction as well.
-Besides, I figured we had a few days for her to come to her senses when the storm arrived.
-A lesson; pay attention to the red flags.
+That relieved my responsibility so I didn't push too hard at first.
+I figured we had a few days for her to come to her senses when the storm arrived.
+Lesson learned; pay attention to the red flags.

 Pre-program continued, not much discussion about the news and weather reports from around the country detailing the severity of the storm, the flooding, the lives lost.
 Not much discussion about the weather apps, all of them stating 20-30 knot winds.
 I was told we would go out on anything less than 25 knots.
 I told them (Omo and Shannon the Program Coordinator) that 25 was very strong for a snorkeling trip and it couldn’t possibly be correct.
 Ultimately, these discussions were relegated, by Omo, to “Let’s see the night before”.
 Sure, the night before, but how about plan a contingency a bit ahead of a night before!
 I was told we would go out if winds were less than 25 knots.
 Less than 25?!
 I said anything near 20 is no joke to play around with, that even 15 isn’t something we want to be snorkeling in… but I was reminded I’d agreed to leave the final decision to PM.
 Omorose.
-For all her faults, was a strong character and if her decisions were better she would make a good leader.
-She was correct that I had agreed to follow her decisions.
-There was a chain-of-command structure that was needed for a program of this size to run smoothly.
-I am American so that kind of ‘business is war so military organization is required’ mentality was not unknown to me.
+She was correct that I had agreed to follow her decisions, and if she made better ones she would make a good leader.
+There is a chain-of-command structure needed for a program of that size to run smoothly.
+I am American so that kind of ‘business is war - military organization required’ mentality was not unknown to me.

+But, as soldiers will tell you, that mentality only goes so far when you're really in the shit of it.
 On the morning of student arrival, as if an exclamation punctuation to the coming events, the Boeing carrying the students nearly had to be diverted to an alternate city.
 The storm from the North had taken the stage.
-The 737 workhorse of the sky only landed after it’s third aborted attempt due to the severe cross-winds.
-I can only imagine the traffic controllers in charge of decisions for flights that morning.
-I can only imagine their level of stress.
-As each aircraft fuel tank sips towards empty, and all the other nearby airports filling with their own waiting over-capacities, while the passengers and pilots circle suspended 1000’s of feet in the air above mountains and seas.. perhaps someone was in a scenario where an airline manager had chosen to send that flight out instead of canceling because they would wait to see.
+The 737 workhorse of the sky only landed on it’s third aborted attempt due to the severe cross-winds.
+I imagine the traffic controllers in charge of decisions for flights that morning; I imagine their level of stress as each aircraft fuel tank sips towards empty, and the other nearby airports fill with their own circling over-capacities.
+While the passengers and pilots wait suspended 1000’s of feet in the air above mountains and seas.. perhaps an airline manager somewhere had chosen to send that flight out instead of canceling because they 'would wait to see'.
 Life is just one continuous near miss if we really pay attention.

-Even after the eventful arrival of our 60 plus students, and the increasing likelihood of very severe weather, the snorkeling was still a go-ahead plan.
-This is even after my beautiful & intelligent wife had mentioned a very significant fact to Omo the night before; that all other local snorkel & dive boat companies had canceled their trips.
-But we were again reminded of the Standard Operating Procedure of 25 knot wind limit that I had agreed to.
+Even after the eventful arrival of the 60 plus students, and the increasing likelihood of very severe weather, Omo decided snorkeling was still a go-ahead plan.
+This is even after my beautiful & intelligent wife had mentioned a very significant fact to Omo; all other local snorkel & dive boat companies had canceled their trips.
+But we were again reminded of the Standard Operating Procedure of 25 knot wind limit.
 I submitted.
-The moment for active command of the situation had passed and I was resigned to letting it play out until the captain called off the trip the next morning.
+The moment for active command of the situation had passed and so I was resigned to letting it play out until the captain called off the trip the next morning.
+Lesson; Do not become complacent in acceptance of authority.

-While underway in moderate choppy seas, although two students were seasick and vomiting over the stern sides, there was nothing immediately of concern.
-We sailed without incident to Khai Nai, an island 2/3rds the distance to our destination on Khao Yao Yai.
-When nearing Khai Nai the waves became more severe.
+While underway in moderate choppy seas, although two students were seasick and vomiting over the stern sides, there was nothing of immediate concern.
+We sailed without incident to Khai Nai, an island 2/3rds the distance to our destination of Khao Yao Yai. but, when nearing Khai Nai the waves became more severe.
 It was clear that snorkeling, even anchoring, was not an option.
 The entire beach was covered in rapidly breaking meter+ high waves.
-We had two choices at that point, continue on to lunch at Khao Yao Yai or turn back.
+Again, not an immediate concern, we still had two choices at that point, to continue on to lunch at Khao Yao Yai or turn back.
 We carried on.
 We were extremely lucky we made that decision because it was at this point some serious facts became known.
 Firstly, the boat was over capacity by 4 persons.
-This would not be a concern in normal seas because most of the passengers were youth and the weight capacity had certainly not been exceeded.
-However, secondly, the boat was running on two engines instead it’s designed three.
+This would not be an issue in normal seas because most of the passengers were youth and the weight capacity had certainly not been exceeded.
+However, the boat was running on two engines instead of it’s designed three.
 That meant it was significantly underpowered.
-Thirdly, the storm had blown over the eastern shore of Phuket and was heading out to us, blocking our path back.
+Also, the storm had blown over the eastern shore of Phuket and was heading out to us, blocking our path back.
 At this point we knew, without doubt, that we were in the beginnings of a real situation.
-Lesson Learned; That point is too late.
+Lesson Learned; when you get to a 'at this point', that point is too late.

 Romeo and Juliet are lying dead in a puddle of water and broken glass.
 What happened?